 It’s covered by a 1-year warranty.

 Best of all, it’s very affordable.
-Considering how many different functions you get, the ~$50 price point is a steal.
+Considering how many different functions you get, the price is a steal.

 Even though this one has a larger dust compartment than the previous generation, it’s still relatively small.
 Especially if you have pets, you’ll find that the vacuum fills up quickly and needs emptying often.